by Sugar Team September 14, 2021 7 min read

 Some people suffering from post-traumatic stress disorder (PTSD) use CBD for managing stress hormones and promoting a sense of calm.
 Although most of these claims are anecdotal, many users claim that CBD has changed their lives for the better.

-The researchers responsible for these studies observed that CBD may yet prove to be a promising tool when it comes to helping smokers overcome their nicotine addiction.
-However, the results have also demonstrated the need for further, in-depth studies on the effects of CBD in tobacco smokers.
+The researchers responsible for these studies observed that CBD may yet prove to be a promising tool when it comes to smoking cessation.
+The preliminary findings have demonstrated the need for further, in-depth studies on the effects of CBD in tobacco smokers.

 CBD seems to be well tolerated, though it may cause some side effects, such as reduced appetite, drowsiness or fatigue, dry mouth, or diarrhea.
 Also, CBD may interact with some medications, so it’s always necessary to consult with your doctor prior to using any form of CBD.

 For smokers who would like to imitate the action of smoking, hemp can be a solid option.
-Again, you should consult your healthcare professional before using any CBD products.
+Again, you should consult your healthcare professional before using any form of CBD.

-Before you purchase a CBD product, it’s important to conduct your own research, and consume only high-quality CBD products.
+Before you purchase a CBD product to quit cigarette smoking, it’s important to conduct your own research, and consume only high-quality CBD that has been tested by a third-party lab.
 Always opt for reliable companies and retailers who show COAs (Certificate of Analysis), that show pesticides, heavy metals, potencies, and other impurities that may affect your body.